modalitysystems/modalitysoftware-docs/twa/messages.md

 1. [UseMessageDeltas] is set to true
 2. When the channel has been scanned before
-3. When there are 1 or more message(s) for that channel created in the last [MessageDeltaWindowInDays] days stored in the TWA database.
+3. When there are 1 or more message(s) for the whole tenant created in the last [MessageDeltaWindowInDays] days stored in the TWA database.
 4. When there are 1 or more Delta token(s) for that channel created in the last [MessageDeltaWindowInDays] days stored in the TWA database.